mincong-h/mincong-h.github.io/_posts/2018-11-11-customize-git-prompt-in-mingw.md

 - The first line starts with the title prefix of the terminal.
 In my case, it's _"MINGW64"_.
 Then, followed by colon (`:`).
 - The first line continues with the current directory using PWD (print work directory).
-Note that the result is filered by an ASCII filter, where other characters will be displayed as a question mark (`?`).
+Note that the result is filtered by an ASCII filter, where other characters will be displayed as a question mark (`?`).

 The second line: